duhawall/duha-wall-afterwords/README.md

 Node
 Express
 MySQL
-JSON Web Token (JWT) - authenticating users bcrypt?
+JSON Web Token (JWT) - authenticating users maybe not if there's no time bcrypt? maybe not if there's no time

 Storage/Security:
-Firebase - authentication instead of JWT?
-AES-256 - encryption of data
+Firebase - authentication instead of JWT? if there's time AES-256 - encryption of data if there's time
 UUID - creating unique ids for data and users' loved ones entries

 ### APIs